The QATSPY Golfer’s Sports Page: Golf Swing Tips

-One of the questions I get asked during interviews is, “What swing thoughts do you try to have on the golf course?”
-My reply is the same each time, “You don’t want to develop swing thoughts; you want to develop and focus on muscle memory.”
+One of the questions I get asked during interviews more than any other question is, “What swing thoughts do you try to have on the golf course?”
+My reply is the same each time, “You don’t want to have swing thoughts; you want to develop a mental focus and muscle memory, or what some refer to as feel.”

-I could not think of a better approach to one’s golf game and swing techniques than the quote Ty Webb, played by Chevy Chase, gave to Danny Noonan, played by Michael O’Keefe.
+I could not think of a better approach to one’s golf swing mechanics and fundamentals than to apply Be the Ball quote by Ty Webb, played by Chevy Chase, gave to Danny Noonan, played by Michael O’Keefe.
 “I’m going to give you a little advice.
 There is a force in the universe that makes things happen.
 And all you have to do is get in touch with it.
 Stop thinking, let things happen and be the ball.”

-Every time I’m asked about swing thoughts, I mention this quote from Caddyshack.
-Then the next question is, how do you take this quote to the golf course?
-Then I break this quote down this way in three key parts from the quote:
+Every time I’m asked about swing thoughts, I mention this Be the Ball quote from Caddyshack.
+Then the next question is, how do you take this Be the Ball quote to the golf course?
+Then I break this Be the Ball quote down this way in three key parts from the quote:

-- The subconscious mind can’t distinguish between virtual and real.
+- The subconscious golf mind can’t distinguish between virtual and real.

-- The longer the subconscious mind processes a belief, the more difficult to alter that process.
+- The longer the subconscious golf mind processes a belief, the more difficult to alter that process.

-- What the subconscious mind can expect tends to be realized.
+- What the subconscious golf mind can expect tends to be realized.

-- The subconscious mind always prevails over the conscious mind.
+- The subconscious golf mind always prevails over the conscious mind.

 - The more the conscious effort, the smaller the subconscious response.

-- Get in touch with it (it being the subconscious mind)- The best way to access this unbelievable force is through mental and physical reps to form muscle memory.
+- Get in touch with it (it being the subconscious golf mind)- The best way to access this unbelievable force is through mental and physical reps to form muscle memory under similar conditions.

-- Be the ball– This doesn’t mean to be the ball as it does to be the objective.
+- Be the ball– This doesn’t mean to be the ball as it does to let the ball be the objective of your focus.
 This is supported by principle three above; what you expect tends to be realized.
 You want to be where the ball is going.
-I even place myself on the green or in the fairway where I want the ball to land.
+I even place myself around the green like a spectator or in the fairway where I want the ball to land.

-This is the explanation of my three principles of golf game management:
+This is the explanation of my three principles of just Be the Ball quote; The mental game of golf:

 Determining the WHAT and the HOW!

-The conscious mind should be responsible for WHAT you want to do.
-Whereas, the subconscious mind is responsible for HOW to accomplish it.
+The conscious mind should be responsible for WHAT- FOCUS on what you want to do.
+Whereas, the subconscious golf mind is responsible for HOW to execute the actual golf swing sequence.

-To demonstrate how to get in touch with the subconscious mind, you can use the same situation that can occur while driving down a highway called Driving Hypnosis.
-While Driving Hypnosis is unsafe for driving a vehicle down the highway, it works great for driving a golf ball down the fairway.
-There are three conditions that must exist to get in touch with the subconscious mind:
+To demonstrate how to get in touch with the subconscious golf mind, you can use the same situation that can occur while driving down a highway called Driving Hypnosis.
+While Driving Hypnosis is unsafe for driving a vehicle down the highway, it works great for enjoying driving a golf ball down the fairway.
+There are three conditions that must be in place, or exist, to get in touch with the subconscious golf mind during Golf Driving Hypnosis:

 - The task and conditions must be familiar, both normal and routine.